Login Start 15-Day Free Trial

 Activation

 Time-to-Value (TTV): TTV gauges the duration it takes for a new user to realize the value of a product or service.
-Shorter TTV can lead to higher customer satisfaction and increased likelihood of retention.
+Shorter TTV can lead to higher customer satisfaction and an increased likelihood of retention.

 Activation Rate: This metric represents the proportion of users who reach a predefined activation milestone, such as completing a tutorial or using a key feature for the first time.
 A higher activation rate suggests that users are effectively engaging with the product early on.